Disposing of Hazardous Waste

 - pleural thickening

-Some of these examinations attempted to designate toxicity levels in asbestos, and concluded that Chrysolite, the serpentine asbestos category, is by far the worst in terms of danger to health.
+Some of these investigations attempted to classify toxicity levels in asbestos, and concluded that Chrysolite, the serpentine asbestos category, is by far the nastiest in terms of hazardous to health.

 Types of Asbestos

-There are six varieties of asbestos, which come under either the amphibole or serpentine mineral families, which are:
+There are six types of asbestos, which come under either the amphibole or serpentine mineral categories, which are: